 What are Biodegradable Utensils Made Of?

-What is the Difference Between Biodegradable and Compostable?
+What is the Difference Between Biodegradable Silverware and Compostable Cutlery?

 “Biodegradable polymers (BDPs) or biodegradable plastics refer to polymeric materials that are capable of decomposing into carbon dioxide, methane, water, inorganic compounds, or biomass in which the primary mechanism is the enzymatic action of microorganisms.”